yomura/objspacecdn/readme.txt

-=== DreamSpeed CDN ===
+=== ObjSpace CDN ===
 Contributors: Ipstenu
-Tags: cloud, dreamhost, dreamspeed, cdn
+Tags: cloud, dreamhost, objspacecdn, cdn
 Requires at least: 3.8
 Tested up to: 4.2
 Stable tag: 0.5.3
 License: GPLv3
 License URI: https://www.gnu.org/licenses/gpl-3.0.html

-Connect your WordPress install to your DreamHost DreamSpeed CDN for supercharged media deployment.
+Connect your WordPress install to your DreamHost ObjSpace CDN for supercharged media deployment.

 == Description ==

 <em>Note: If you have issues with the plugin, please post in the support forums here.
-Don't open a support ticket at DreamHost or use LiveChat unless it's for setting up DreamSpeed in your Panel.</em>
+Don't open a support ticket at DreamHost or use LiveChat unless it's for setting up ObjSpaceCDN in your Panel.</em>

-This plugin automatically copies images, videos, documents, and any other media added through WordPress' media uploader to DreamSpeed.
-It then automatically replaces the URL to each media file with their respective DreamObjects URL or, if you have configured a CDN Alias, the respective custom URL.
-Image thumbnails are also copied to DreamSpeed and delivered similarly.
+This plugin automatically copies images, videos, documents, and any other media added through WordPress' media uploader to ObjSpaceCDN.
+It then automatically replaces the URL to each media file with their respective ObjSpaceCDN URL or, if you have configured a CDN Alias, the respective custom URL.
+Image thumbnails are also copied to ObjSpaceCDN and delivered similarly.

-Uploading files directly to DreamSpeed is not supported by this plugin.
-They are uploaded to your server first, via the WordPress media uploader, then copied to DreamSpeed.
+Uploading files directly to ObjSpaceCDN is not supported by this plugin.
+They are uploaded to your server first, via the WordPress media uploader, then copied to ObjSpaceCDN.

-Development happens on <a href="https://github.com/Ipstenu/dreamspeed/">Github</a>.
+Development happens on <a href="https://github.com/Ipstenu/objspacecdn/">Github</a>.
 Issues and Pull Requests welcome.

 = Known Conflicts =